A Projection Method for Compressible Generic Two-Fluid Model: Conclusion

 \section{Conclusion}

 In this work, a new projection method for solving a viscous two-fluid model is proposed.
-A symmetric formulation of the projection step enables the computation of the projected pressure.
-Moreover a suitable assignment of the intermediate densities and volume fractions maintain the stability of the numerical scheme, which is justify by the stability analysis for the time-discrete problem.
-Numerical tests show that the method can not only be recovered to treat the problem with fluids being slightly compressed but also be used for the case with heavily compressed fluids.
-A first order temporal accuracy of the scheme is justified by all numerical tests in Section 5.
+It is demonstrated that all iterations can be confined to the projection step, which holds promise for accelerating computations if an improved iteration technique for Step 5 is developed.
+Furthermore, this method is proven to be unconditionally stable at the time-discrete level.
+A suitable assignment of intermediate densities and volume fractions maintains the stability of the numerical scheme, as justified by the stability analysis for the time-discrete problem.
+A crucial stabilizing term is identified to address the instability caused by abnormal fluid divergence, which is validated by numerical experiments.
+The first-order temporal accuracy of the scheme is confirmed by the first numerical test in Section 6.
+Additionally, the proposed numerical scheme shows good agreement with some classical benchmarks.